Emmanuelkimutai/alx-higher_level_programming/0x0A-python-inheritance/README.md

 Write a class Square that inherits from Rectangle
 Add instantiation with size to class Square
 Write a class MyInt that inherits from int
+Write a functio that adds a new attribute to an object if its possible